Benefit cap: From November 2016

+From April 2023

 Exemptions

 The initial regulations provided an exemption from the benefit cap for those who received Disability Living Allowance.
 Those who work enough hours to claim working tax credits are not subject to the benefit cap.

+Northern Ireland

+The benefit cap in Northern Ireland is set at the "Outside London" rates, and families with children can apply for Supplementary Payments to reduce its impact.

 Positions of political parties

 Conservatives

 The Conservative Party supported the benefit cap which was announced by George Osborne at the 2010 Conservative Party conference.

 Labour

-Labour Party leader Harriet Harman ordered Labour MPs to abstain during the House of Commons vote on the Welfare Reform and Work Act 2016 which reduced the benefit cap.
+In 2012 the Labour Party expressed support for a regional cap on benefits rather than a national one without expressing a view on where the cap should be set and without stating whether the cap should be higher in London, where rents are highest.
+In 2015 the Labour Party leader Harriet Harman ordered Labour MPs to abstain during the House of Commons vote on the Welfare Reform and Work Act 2016, which reduced the benefit cap.
 Forty-eight of them rebelled and voted against the bill, including the future Shadow Chancellor John McDonnell.

-Previously the Labour Party had expressed support for a regional cap on benefits rather than a national one without expressing a view on where the cap should be set and without stating whether the cap should be higher in London where rents are highest.
+The party remained divided on the issue, and in 2023 the party leader, Keir Starmer, ruled out scrapping the two-child limit.
+Following their victory in the 2024 UK general election, the Labour Party said that it would not scrap the two-child limit until fiscal conditions allow.
+The Resolution Foundation has said that abolishing the two-child limit would cost the government between £2.5 billion and £3.6 billion during the financial year 2024–25, and the charity Save the Children has estimated that doing so would take half a million children out of relative poverty.
+Scottish Labour have continued to demand that the two-child benefit cap be scrapped.